 This claims program is limited to claims of "U.S. nationals."
 Here, that means a claimant must have been a national of the United States when the claim arose and continuously thereafter until May 22, 2011, the date the Agreement entered into force.
 9 Claimant satisfies the nationality requirement.
-He has provided a copy of his U.S.
+He has provided a copy of his cancelled U.S. passport, which shows that he was a U.S. national at the time of the alleged hostage-taking (August through December 1990).
+He has also provided a copy of his current U.S. passport, which establishes that he remained a U.S. national through the effective date of the Claims Settlement Agreement.